-BASIC SWING - see Plough-Parallel Turn.
+- see Plough-Parallel Turn.
 A Scottish term for what BASI refer to as Plough-Parallel.

-BINDING LIFTERS - See Riser Plates.
+- See Riser Plates.

-BLOCKAGE - or Blocking - When the position of some of the body's joints effectively "block" or reduce the range of movement of other joints.
+of other joints.
 To feel an example of this effect stand in your skiing "goal keeper's" position with all the joints flexed and your elbows slightly out as if you are holding poles.
 Now raise your elbows up as high as they will go and your neck/upper body will be blocked.
 Similarly, drop your elbows into your sides and your lower back will be blocked.

 - The length of the ski boot (in millimetres) measured along the outer sole and including the lugs that hold the boot into the binding.
 This measurement is important and is used to determine DIN setting on the bindings so that they release correctly.

-BoS - Base of Support - The area of the skier (the bottoms of the skis and the poles) that are in contact with the snow surface, which supports the skier's body and transmits forces from the CoM to the surface of the slope.
+- Base of Support - The area of the skier (the bottoms of the skis and the poles) that are in contact with the snow surface, which supports the skier's body and transmits forces from the CoM to the surface of the slope.

-BRUSHES - see Carrots.
+- see Carrots.

-BUMPS – see Moguls.
+– see Moguls.

-BUTTON LIFT - aka Poma Lift, A mechanized system for pulling skiers and snowboarders uphill, along the surface of the slope.
+- aka Poma Lift, A mechanized system for pulling skiers and snowboarders uphill, along the surface of the slope.
 There are two main types, detachable and fixed.
 Detachable are more modern and easier to use as the user can assume an appropriate posture relative to the button and pole while the pole remains stationary.
 When the cable grip attaches to the cable, the passenger's acceleration is lessened by having the pole being spring-loaded.
 Fixed buttons swing around the end of the pully wheel and the user must grab the pole as it travels by at the speed of the tow cable.

 - The curvature of the ski's base that helps distribute the skier's weight over the length of the ski.
 If a ski is placed on a flat surface without any weight on it, it will be seen only to be supported at the tip and the tail, with the middle of the ski not in contact with the surface.

 (or Karabiner): An oval, pear, or D-shaped link of lightweight aluminum (or steel alloy for heavy duty versions) that serves as the climber's all-purpose connector.
 Guides will use it to connect a rope to a client's harness (see Harness or Climbing Harness) or it may connect a belay to a rope or a pulley.
 A screw-gate Carabiner can be locked by using a screw thread and are typically, but not always, higher load rated.
 A Snap-Gate, or more lightweight Wire-Gate carabiner cannot be locked.

 Heavy duty types of carabiner, able to sustain multiple forces over wider angles are known as HMS Carabiners and are marked "HMS" or simply with an "H" as shown in the diagram below.
 The name HMS derives From the German term for Munter hitch belay: 'Halbmastwurfsicherung' and is used to describe a larger screwgate suitable for belaying.
 They are designed to be under load almost 100% during use through those axis shown by the black arrows.